+These reviews shall be completed electronically and tracked in an automated database within the Internal Affairs Division.

-- 56. Where a supervisor repeatedly conducts deficient supervisory force investigations, the supervisor shall receive the appropriate corrective and/or disciplinary action, including training, demotion, and/or removal from a supervisory position in accordance with performance evaluation procedures and consistent with any existing collective bargaining agreements, personnel rules, Labor Management Relations Ordinance, Merit System Ordinance, regulations, or administrative rules.
-Whenever a supervisor or Commander finds evidence of a use of force indicating apparent criminal conduct by an officer, the supervisor or Commander shall suspend the supervisory force investigation immediately and notify the Internal Affairs Bureau and the Chief.
-The Internal Affairs Bureau shall immediately take over the administrative investigation and initiate the criminal investigation. - 57.
-When the Commander finds that the supervisory force investigation is complete and the findings are supported by the evidence, the investigation file shall be forwarded to the Force Review Board.
-The Force Review Board shall review the supervisory force investigation to ensure that it is complete and that the findings are supported by the evidence.
-The Force Review Board shall ensure that the investigation file is forwarded to the Internal Affairs Bureau for recordkeeping. - 58.
-At the discretion of the Chief, a supervisory force investigation may be assigned or re-assigned to another supervisor, whether within or outside of the Command in which the incident occurred, or may be returned to the original supervisor for further investigation or analysis.
-This assignment or re-assignment shall be explained in writing.
+- supported by a preponderance of the evidence, the supervisor's chain of commandCommander shall document the reasons for this determination and shall include this documentation as an addendum to the original investigation.review.
+The supervisor's superior shall take appropriate action to address the inadequately supported determination and any investigative deficiencies that led to it.
+Commanders shall be responsible for the accuracy and completeness of Use of Force Reports the Level 1 force reviews prepared by supervisors under their command. - 56.
+Where a supervisor repeatedly conducts deficient supervisory force investigations reviews, the supervisor shall receive the appropriate corrective and/or disciplinary action, including training, demotion, and/or removal from a supervisory position in accordance with performance evaluation procedures and consistent with any existing collective bargaining agreements, personnel rules, Labor Management Relations Ordinance, Merit System Ordinance, regulations, or administrative rules.
+Whenever a supervisor or Commander finds evidence of a use of force indicating apparent criminal conduct by an officer, the supervisor or Commander shall suspend the supervisory force investigation review immediately and notify the Internal Affairs Bureau Division and the Chief.
+The Force Investigation Section of the Internal Affairs

+Bureau Division shall immediately take overinitiate the administrative investigation and initiate the criminal investigation.
-59. Where, after a supervisory force investigation, a use of force is found to violate policy, the Chief shall direct and ensure appropriate discipline and/or corrective action.
-Where the use of force indicates policy, training, tactical, or equipment concerns, the Chief shall also ensure that necessary training is delivered and that policy, tactical, or equipment concerns are resolved.

-2. Force Investigations by the Internal Affairs Bureau
+- 57. When the Commander finds that the supervisory force investigation review is complete and the findings are supported by the evidence, the investigation file shall be forwarded to the ForcePerformance Review Board.
+Unit of the Compliance Bureau The ForcePerformance Review BoardUnit shall review the supervisory force investigationreview to ensure that it is complete and that the findings are supported by the evidence.
+The ForcePerformance Review BoardUnit shall ensure that the investigation file is forwarded to the Internal Affairs BureauDivision for recordkeeping.
+Where the Performance Review Unit of the Compliance Bureau determines that a supervisory force review, which has been completed by the supervisor and reviewed by the chain of command, is deficient, the Performance Review Unit shall forward the review to the supervisor for correction.
+Any performance deficiencies in the investigation or review will be noted in the affected Commander's performance records. - 58.
+At the discretion of the Chief, a supervisory force investigationreview may be assigned or re-assigned to another supervisor, whether within or outside of the Command in which the incident occurred, or may be returned to the original supervisor for further investigationreview or analysis.
+This assignment or re-assignment shall be explained in writing. - 59.
+Where, after a supervisory force investigation review, a use of force is found to violate policy, the Chief shall direct and ensure appropriate discipline and/or corrective action.
+Where the use of force indicates policy, training, tactical, or equipment concerns, the Chief shall also ensure that necessary training is delivered and that policy, tactical, or equipment concerns are resolved. - 2.
+Force Investigations by the Internal Affairs Bureau Division